2023 lineup is in development!

 Mountain/Alpine environment - Special challenges related to the alpine environment: weather, altitude, sun exposure etc.

-Crowding -This will likely be the highest number of people in Ouray canyons during one week.
+Crowding - This will likely be the highest number of people in Ouray canyons during one week.
 Safety issues associated with lots of people in the same canyon.
-Loose rock/rock fall.
-Crowding/bottle necks at anchors (suggest staggered morning starts particularly in canyons like Angel and Oak, Cascade w/ its multiple bail out points).
-Willingness to assist parties having difficulties etc.

-Weather - Afternoon storms – start early and check weather before going in to canyons later
+Weather - Afternoon storms are often a part of the weather pattern around Ouray in the summer - start early and check weather before going into canyons

-Flashes – USUALLY not as intense as other canyon locations, but the bigger problem is even a small amount of water increase can start moving rocks (i.e. dangerous at rappels).
-Only a few canyons have good exits, but many have safe places to wait out a flash.
-Pull ropes from rappel if waiting out a flash, as falling rocks can damage ropes.
+Flash flooding – USUALLY not as intense as other canyon locations, but the bigger problem is even a small amount of water increase can start moving rocks (i.e. dangerous at rappels).
+Certain canyons carry a much higher risk of flash flooding or have much more serious flashes when they do go

 Basic First Aid Skills - The skills every canyoneer should possess